 When people started using the service they and their representatives, were provided with the information they needed about what do if they had a complaint.
 The provider had also developed an easy read complaints procedure.
 There were appropriate policies and procedures in place for complaints to be dealt with.
 There were arrangements in place to record complaints that had been raised and what had been done about resolving the issues of concern.
 We saw the provider had completed full investigations of any complaints that had been made and they had followed their own policy and processes.
-Those acting on behalf of people unable to complain or raise concerns on their own behalf were provided with written information about how and who to complain to.
-One family member told us "There were some teething problems at the beginning but all of the issues I discuss were dealt with in a timely manner and the manager always responded to my concerns."
+Those acting on behalf of people unable to complain to.
+One family member told us "We get the occasional concern but it always get sorted promptly; they [the provider] is always very quick at sorting anything like that out."